tedfytw1209/VLM/m3/data_prepare/README.md

 | **Totals**                                                                                                           | **>800,000**  | **>427,000** |                   |

 ### Expert Model Datasets
-To create datasets for training expert model selection capablities, please follow the instructions in the [expert](./experts/README.md) directory.
+To create datasets for training expert model selection capabilities, please follow the instructions in the [expert](./experts/README.md) directory.

 We use the following datasets and expert models for expert model selection.